THE CONCEPT OF DEMAND RESPONSIVE TRANSPORT

 - Ring a Link, Kilkenny, Ireland

-The project outcome and durable results will include technological, operational and organisational experiences exchanging on FTS at regional and international level to improve the effectiveness of policies for regional development, cohesion and co-operation; disseminating good practices and establishing a network for improving accessibility, transport services and life quality.
+The project outcome and durable results will include the exchange of technological, operational and organisational experiences on FTS at regional and international level to improve the effectiveness of policies for regional development, cohesion and co-operation.
+The project aims at disseminating good practices and establishing a network for improving accessibility, transport services and life quality.